TudouJun1204/Website-Optimization/README.md

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

 1. downscaled and compressed the pizzeria image.
-   According to the pizza.html page, you don't need an image larger than 400 px wide.
+  - According to the pizza.html page, you don't need an image larger than 400 px wide.

+2. Minify JS
+  - Compressed JavaScript files as main-mim.js.

 2. to achieve a resizing time less than 5 ms
   - Replace query selector with getElementById();